 You’ll be made an offer of employment if you pass these checks.

-Your training will cover what you need to know to carry out driving tests.
+The driving examiner training course takes around 5 weeks and covers what you need to know to carry out driving tests safely and effectively.

-The training usually takes 5 weeks.
-You’ll do some at your driving test centre, and some at one of DVSA’s regional training centres.
+You’ll do some training at your driving test centre, and some at one of DVSA’s regional training centres.

 You’ll be paid the full-time driving examiner salary while you’re taking the training.

 If your training is successful, you’ll start working at a driving test centre